-Lemon Basil Chicken Pasta
+Lemon Asparagus Chicken Pasta

-It’s a spring kind of meal day.
+Asparagus lemon chicken pasta is a spring kind of meal day.
 It involves a ton of spring flavors, like asparagus, lemon, homemade basil pesto, pasta, and of course chicken.
 You guys are going to love this easy one-pan meal!

 I’ll be the first to admit, we’re not huge pasta lovers around here but once in a while, I get a craving for a big bowl of pasta, preferably in some kind of creamy sauce, with a side of fresh salad.